fisher-alice/johnny-five-wiki/ESC.md

-The `ESC` class constructs objects that represent a single ESC attached to the physical board. `ESC` objects are similar to `Servo` objects as they both use PWM pins to communicate with the physical ESC with fractional values between 0 and 1.
+The `ESC` class constructs objects that represent a single ESC attached to the physical board. `ESC` objects are similar to `Servo` objects as they both use PWM pins to communicate with the physical ESC.
 Currently, this class assumes the ESC is [pre-calibrated](#wiki-calibrating-an-esc).

 <img src="https://raw.github.com/rwaldron/johnny-five/master/docs/breadboard/esc-keypress.png">